planningcenter/planningcenter.design/src/articles/Alerts.md

 ## Specifications

 Please refer to [prompts](https://planningcenter.design/prompts) for more details on anatomy and copy requirements.
+You may also reference this [Figma project for the source spec graphics](https://www.figma.com/file/V8Ajrhr3jwzatZvkpqNKaK/Alerts?node-id=19%3A138).

 **Spacing**